 Find out more about training as a pilot and get a full list of approved training providers from the Civil Aviation Authority (CAA) Approved Courses of Flight and Ground Training.

-It is highly recommended that, before you commit to any training and costs, you take the Civil Aviation Authority (CAA) Class One Medical.
-It is a requirement that all airline pilots pass this medical and, if you do not, you will not be able to complete the training to achieve the ATPL.
+It's highly recommended that, before you commit to any training and costs, you take the Civil Aviation Authority (CAA) Class One Medical.
+It's a requirement that all airline pilots pass this medical and, if you don't, you won't be able to complete the training to achieve the ATPL.

 The Honourable Company of Air Pilots runs aptitude tests, which are useful if you have little or no flying experience to see if you may be suited to a career as a pilot.
 Information on how to register for one of these is available at Air Pilots: Aptitude Tests.

 If you train, or have trained, as a pilot in the RAF, Navy or Army, you can become a commercial airline pilot.
 To do so, you need to complete a civil aviation course and gain a conversion qualification.

 - an ability to understand technical information, as pilots need to know how their aircraft works

 - the ability to think quickly and make decisions in difficult situations